-Stress Relief Heat Treatment Process: Yes, It’s Important
+Stress Relief Heat Treatment Process for Metal Parts: Yes, It’s Important

 Induction heat treating can add to the hardness of a material, making it more suitable for its intended use.
 However, increasing the hardness of your metal could be sacrificing other valuable properties such as ductility.